tshanedc/bikesharing_finalproject/README.md

 This project tries to achive two main goals in this time series analysis.
 First, it identifies the sequence of observations , and second, predict the future values of the the timeseries univeriate variable(**Number of Trips**).

  - **Visualizing time series**
- Looking at below chart we can see the upward trend of *Number of trips* for the last from 2010 till 2018.
+ Looking at below chart we can see the upward trend of *Number of trips* from 2010 till 2018.

 ![Bike_Trip_timeseries](https://user-images.githubusercontent.com/78656720/126903853-9a9e3504-207f-4bb7-98a9-63f2cbdba308.PNG)

-Regarding timeseries analysis our series needs to be stationary(i.e *Number of trips* shouls have a constant mean, variance and covariance).
-However, as we can see the above chart the mean is not constant.This implies our series is not stationary.
+Regarding timeseries analysis our series needs to be stationary (i.e *Number of trips* should have a constant mean, variance and covariance).
+However, as we can see the above chart,the mean is not constant.This implies our series is not stationary.

 ![Scatter_Biketrip](https://user-images.githubusercontent.com/78656720/126904090-a0e5aa5b-5212-46de-9230-d60973eeb122.PNG)